niyrme/switch-microcontroller-scripts/README.md

 - To see all available scripts run `python3 -m scripts <game> <module> -h`
 - To see the requirements for a script to run (successfully), add the `-r`/`--requirements` flag after the script
   - Example: `python3 -m scripts pokemon bdsp arceus -r`

-# Contribute
-Additions to `lib/pokemon/langs` are welcome.
-But please try to keep special symbols out of the names (like ♀/♂ from Nidoran)